- A Passion for Penn -

 Michael received his B.S. in Economics with Honor from the Wharton School of the University of Pennsylvania, majoring in Entrepreneurial Management and Multinational Enterprise.

-Brett co-founded Red & Blue Ventures and has nearly a decade and a half of venture capital and private equity experience.
+Brett co-founded Red & Blue Ventures and has a decade and a half of venture capital and private equity experience.
 He has spent much of his career primarily focusing on investments in ecommerce, digital media, mobile applications, marketing technologies and B2B software.
 Prior to co-founding Red & Blue, he spent more than nine years at MentorTech Ventures.
 He represents Red & Blue on the Board of AptDeco and as an observer at Burrow.
-He also serves on the Boards of Cloudmine and PayPerks and observes on the Boards of goTenna, Curalate, Quad Learning and TicketLeap, all representing MentorTech Ventures.
-He previously served on the Board of Wanderfly (acquired by TripAdvisor), and observed on the Board of SeniorHomes.com (acquired by Bankrate).
+He also serves on the Boards of Cloudmine and PayPerks and observes on the Boards of goTenna, Curalate and Quad Learning all representing MentorTech Ventures.
+He previously served on the Board of Wanderfly (acquired by TripAdvisor), and observed on the Boards of SeniorHomes.com (acquired by Bankrate) and TicketLeap (acquired by PatronManager).

 Prior to joining MentorTech, Brett was a member of the Fund Investments Team at Hamilton Lane Advisors, a fund-of-funds manager and private equity investment consultant.
 In this capacity, he evaluated private equity funds across a broad spectrum of stages and strategies on behalf of both discretionary and non-discretionary clients.
 During his time at Hamilton Lane, Brett reviewed more than 100 funds, including venture capital, mezzanine, buyout and real estate funds.
 Based in part on reports he drafted, more than $1 billion was invested into these funds.